jrandj/redhat/README.md

 		vgs vgbook # list information about vgbook vgdisplay -v vbook # list detailed information about vgbook pvs # list information about pvs
         ```

+1. Asghar Ghori - Exercise 14-2: Create Logical Volumes

+	* Create two logical volumes, *lvol0* and *lvbook1*, in the *vgbook* volume group.
+Use 120MB for *lvol0* and 192MB for *lvbook1*.
+Display the details of the volume group and the logical volumes:
+	    ```shell
+		lvcreate -vL 120M vgbook
+		lvcreate -vL 192M -n lvbook1 vgbook
+		lvs # display information
+		vgdisplay -v vgbook # display detailed information about volume group
+        ```

+1. Asghar Ghori - Exercise 14-3: Extend a Volume Group and a Logical Volume

+	* Add another partition *sdd2* of size 158MB to *vgbook* to increase the pool of allocatable space.
+Initialise the new partition prior to adding it to the volume group.
+Increase the size of *lvbook1* to 336MB.
+Display the basic information for the physical volumes, volume group, and logical volume:
+	    ```shell
+		parted mkpart /dev/sdd primary 90 250
+		parted /dev/sdd set 2 lvm on
+		parted /dev/sdd print # confirm new partition added vgextend vgbook /dev/sdd2
+		pvs # display information
+		vgs # display information
+		lvextend vgbook/lvbook1 -L +144M
+		lvs # display information
+        ```

+1. Asghar Ghori - Exercise 14-4: Rename, Reduce, Extend, and Remove Logical Volumes

+	* Rename *lvol0* to *lvbook2*.
+Decrease the size of *lvbook2* to 50MB using the *lvreduce* command and then add 32MB with the *lvresize* command.
+Remove both logical volumes.
+Display the summary for the volume groups, logical volumes, and physical volumes:
+	    ```shell
+		lvrename vgbook/lvol0 vgbook/lvbook2
+		lvreduce vgbook/lvbook2 -L 50M
+		lvextend vgbook/lvbook2 -L +32M
+		lvremove vgbook/lvbook1
+		lvremove vgbook/lvbook2
+		pvs # display information
+		vgs # display information
+		lvs # display information
+        ```